CURRTIS1/CURRTIS1.github.io/docs/docs/index.md

+---
+title: Github Pages Documentation
-## Github Pages Documentation
+summary: Github Pages Documentation
+version: 1.0
+---

-This is a Github Pages to store all documentation on:
+This is a Github Pages to store my project documentation on:

 - AWS
+- Python
 - Terraform
+- Pipelines
+- Docker
-- EKS
+- Kubernetes
 - Any other projects